marcus2188/OODPLab/README.md

 # OODP Lab
 #### Working Repository for CZ2002 OODP

+## File Structure
+We will be following the Boundary - Controller - Entity structure.
+- src
+  - main.java
+  - boundary
+  - controller
+  - entity

 ## Main Menu
 - Press 1 for movie goer
 - Press 2 for admin